Luiserebii/gitid/README.md

 ### Autotools

-Alternatively, one can build with Autotools provided:
+Alternatively, one can build with Autotools:
 ```
 make autogen
 mkdir build && cd build